 Create Customer Entity

-Find the steps below to create customer entity
+Find the steps below to create a customer’s entity

 - Browse mfusion URL and login with the credential